GOT7 to reportedly return with new music as a full group in May

 South Korean media outlet JoyNews24 reported today (April 22) that the K-pop boyband will be making a “full group comeback” this May.
 The news site also claimed that the group are currently in the “final stages of preparation” for a “new album”, citing unnamed music industry officials.

-Even prior to this tweet, BamBam has been dropping hints about a potential GOT7 comeback in recent weeks.
-One such incident includes a fan asking the K-pop idol about a possible timeframe for when a comeback could happen, to which Bam Bam replied by simply nodding, seemingly acknowledging the fan’s speculation.
+However, member BamBam has been dropping hints about a potential GOT7 comeback in recent weeks.
+One such incident includes a fan asking the Thai-born idol about a possible timeframe for when a comeback could happen, to which Bam Bam replied by nodding, seemingly in acknowledgment.

 Ahgase: GOT7 comeback month – 5th/6th i.e May or June